invoiceninja/invoiceninja.github.io/docs/selfhost.md

 ## Currency Conversion

 <p>Invoice Ninja supports <a href="https://openexchangerates.org/">Open Exchange</a> for currency conversion.
 Open Exchange currently provides a free tier which is suitable for daily updates of the exchange rates.
-Simply insert a Open Exchange API key into your .env file to enable exchange rate updates</p>
+Simply insert a Open Exchange API key into your .env file to enable exchange rate updates:</p>

 ```bash
 OPENEXCHANGE_APP_ID=your_open_exchange_api_key_here
 ```

-Make sure to update your cache afterwards
+Make sure to update your cache afterwards:

 ```bash
 php artisan optimize